Peavey Electronics: Controversy

-In February 2015, the company was featured on an episode of the CBS television show, Undercover Boss.
+In February 2015, the company was featured on an episode of the CBS television show Undercover Boss.
 Chief Operating Officer Courtland Gray made visits to a company store and manufacturing plant in disguise, with the founder communicating to him through a hidden earpiece.
 Before the episode aired, the creator of Undercover Boss issued an unprecedented statement indicating something "unfortunate happened after filming".
 Peavey Electronics, citing global competitive pressures, partially closed down the same plant featured in the episode.
 The employees at the manufacturing plant featured in the episode felt betrayed by the move.
 The company said these moves were necessary to remain competitive against rivals who were already manufacturing in lower-cost locations.

 Legal cases

-In 2009, Peavey Electronics Corp. filed two lawsuits against various companies under Behringer/Music Group umbrella for patent infringement, federal and common law trademark infringement, false designation of origin, trademark dilution and unfair competition.
+In 2009, Peavey Electronics Corp. filed two lawsuits against various companies under the Behringer/Music Group umbrella for patent infringement, federal and common law trademark infringement, false designation of origin, trademark dilution, and unfair competition.

-In 2011, Music Group filed suit in the US District Court against Peavey Electronic Corp. for "false advertising, false patent marking and unfair competition".
-In making these allegations, the Music Group cites an ongoing investigation of its own initiation that has assessed Peavey products with regard to US patent laws and FCC regulations.
+In 2011, Music Group filed suit in the US District Court against Peavey Electronics Corporation for "false advertising, false patent marking and unfair competition".
+In making these allegations, the Music Group cited an ongoing investigation of its own initiation that assessed Peavey products with regard to US patent laws and FCC regulations.